 The Fed also has an indirect effect on longer-term interest rates, currency exchange rates, and prices of bonds and stocks, as well as other assets.
 Through these channels, monetary policy can influence household spending, business investment, production, employment, and inflation.

 A country’s economy sometimes experiences inflation, which is when the prices of goods and services overall are rising.
-The central bank can use monetary policy to tame inflation, mainly by raising interest rates, as it has in 2022 and 2023.
+The central bank can use monetary policy to tame inflation, mainly by raising interest rates, as it did in 2022 and 2023, and during the 1980s.

 What Is the Fed Funds Rate?

 The Federal Reserve System has a committee, the Federal Open Market Committee (FOMC), which meets several times a year to review key economic factors.
 The FOMC watches for signs of recession or inflation.
-It then sets what’s called the federal funds rate — what banks charge one another on an overnight basis.
+It then sets what’s called the federal funds rate, which informs the interest rate banks charge one another for overnight loans.

-For example, during the housing bubble of 2008, the Fed lowered the federal funds rate to 0.25% to encourage banks to lend.
+When the overnight rates banks use to borrow money are lowered or raised, this in turn can lower or raise the rates businesses and consumers use to borrow.
+For example, during the housing bubble of 2008, the Fed lowered the federal funds rate to a range of 0% to 0.25% to encourage borrowing.
 This was part of the Fed’s strategy to mitigate the financial crisis.
 In contrast to that rate, in 1980, the federal funds rate was 20%, the highest in our nation’s history.

 Rates set by the Fed have an impact on the overall financial market.
-For example, when rates are low, it’s less expensive and easier to borrow, which can boost the market’s liquidity.
+When rates are low, it’s less expensive and easier to borrow, which can boost the market’s liquidity.
 Overall, when rates are low, the economy grows.
 When high, it typically retracts.

 Recommended: Federal Reserve Interest Rates, Explained